 Task Eternal

-Task Eternal brings together over 600 objects, including items from the Powerhouse Collection and loans from leading local and international science and cultural institutions including the British Museum, Smithsonian National Air and Space Museum, space agencies and start-ups across 12 countries — including the USA, UK, Germany, Switzerland, France, Italy, Japan, Thailand, Korea and India — alongside 16 major new artist commissions by Australian and international artists.
+Partnered institutions include the British Museum, Smithsonian National Air and Space Museum, space agencies and start-ups across 12 countries, including the USA, UK, Germany, Switzerland, France, Italy, Japan, Thailand, Korea and India.

 Be the first to hear more about Task Eternal and the opening program of Powerhouse Parramatta